P53 Orchestrates Cancer Metabolism: Unveiling Strategies to Reverse the Warburg Effect: Methods

-We developed a comprehensive theoretical framework aiming to delineate the role of p53 on cellular metabolism, particularly its involvement in the Warburg effect.
+We constructed a comprehensive theoretical framework aiming to delineate the role of p53 on cellular metabolism, particularly its involvement in the Warburg effect.
 While cancer cells engage in diverse metabolic pathways, the Warburg effect is closely associated with alterations in glucose metabolism.
 Consequently, our primary attention was devoted to glucose metabolism, investigating its main pathways: glycolysis and oxidative phosphorylation.
 Integrating information from literature, our model incorporated all well-established p53 targets that markedly manipulate these pathways alongside the signalling pathways commonly activated in cancer in response to growth factors or metabolic stress, influencing the decision-making between these pathways, see Fig. \ref{Fig1}.
-The following section provides an overview of the cellular events and the molecule interactions considered while constructing our model.
+The following section briefly discusses these signalling pathways and their involvement in glucose metabolism.